ashleybaxter/iamashley/_posts/2018-03-02-start-talking-about-your-idea.markdown

 I built something I _thought_ landlords would value, instead of researching what they _actually_ need.

-Not having an audience to market to was also an issue, but that's secondary to me failing to recruit feedback prior to and during the development stage.
-After all, it doesn't matter how big your audience is.
-If what you're building only solves an imaginary problem, nobody's going to give you money for it.
+Not having an audience to market to was also an issue, but that's secondary to not recruiting feedback prior to and during the development stage.
+After all, it doesn't matter how big your audience is—if what you're building only solves an imaginary problem, nobody's going to give you money for it.

 Since then I've taken online courses, listened to podcasts and read blog posts on the subject of product creation.
 They've all taught me the same thing.
-To have any chance at building a successful business, you must uncover a pain a group of people have and work with them to develop a solution to it.
+To have any chance at building a successful business, you must uncover a pain or desire a group of people have and work with them to develop a solution to it.

 That's the opposite of what I did with Lodger.
 I had an idea, locked myself away in my office and built it.

 This wasn't a quick mistake I got out of the way after a few evenings and weekends spent coding.
 This was the project that taught me _how_ to code, so it wasn't built overnight.
-9 months of intense coding, learning Ruby and a lot of hours on Stack Overflow.
+9 months of learning Ruby and a lot of hours on Stack Overflow.
 Women grow human beings in that time!

 With Lodger being my first app I wanted it to be perfect.
 As I was progressing with learning Ruby, I'd go back and refactor my early code.
 A completely pointless act given I had 0 users.
-Hey, at least I felt like I was being productive!
+Hey, at least I felt like I was being productive.

 Not only did I invest _a lot_ of time building it, I wanted it to look slicker than the competition.
 This was going to be the edge against my competitors (or so I thought), many of which were desktop apps with clip-art inspired icons.
 So, I hired a designer and Lodger looked great.